 The Devolution of Business Rates Could Prompt Competition Between Councils

-Home News The Devolution of Business Rates Could Prompt Competition Between Councils
+Home Blogs and News The Devolution of Business Rates Could Prompt Competition Between Councils

 In November we reported on how British business groups had been issuing warnings to the Government about the devolution of business rates.
 Their primary concern was that the move seemed to signal that the Government was giving up on a radical overhaul of business rates.